yxu173/agent-app/README.md

 ## More Information

-Learn more about the Agent App template and how to customize it in the [Agno Workspaces](https://docs.agno.com/workspaces) documentaion
+Learn more about this application and how to customize it in the [Agno Workspaces](https://docs.agno.com/workspaces) documentaion